voodoo/caveman-guide/src/content/blog/10-seed-oils/index.md

 3. **Processed Pandemonium**: The extraction of seed oils typically involves high heat and chemical solvents, processes that can damage the oil and create harmful byproducts.
 These industrial methods strip the oils of any beneficial nutrients, leaving behind a substance that’s about as natural as a caveman using an iPhone.

-## The Modern Dilemma: How to Dodge the Seed Oil Bullet
+## How to Dodge the Seed Oil Bullet

 Navigating the modern industrial landscape means being ever-vigilant, and this is especially true when it comes to your diet.
 Here are some strategies to help you avoid the pitfalls of seed oils: